pydicom/pydicom/dev/_sources/guides/encoding/jpeg_ls.rst.txt

 common *Planar Configuration* ``0`` (interleave mode 2) pixel ordering.

-For either case, if the pixel data being encoded is in an :class:`~numpy.ndarray` then each frame should be shaped as (rows, columns, planes).
+For either case, if the pixel data being encoded is in an :class:`~numpy.ndarray` then each frame should be shaped as (rows, columns, samples).
 If the pixel data being encoded is :class:`bytes` then with *Planar Configuration* ``0`` the data is ordered as color-by-pixel::